Thunderbirds pilot dies in F-16 crash in Nevada

 The Thunderbirds have canceled their appearance at this weekend’s “March Field Air & Space Expo” at March Air Reserve Base in California, and “it is unknown how this accident will impact the remainder of the 2018 Thunderbirds Season,” according to the statement.

-The Thunderbirds consist of six of the Air Force’s best F-16 pilots, who fly difficult maneuvers in tandem and perform and airshows throughout the U.S. They’re based at Nellis.
+The Thunderbirds consist of six of the Air Force’s best F-16 pilots, who fly difficult maneuvers in tandem and perform in airshows throughout the U.S. They’re based at Nellis.

 Wednesday’s crash was the third aviation incident for the U.S. military in the last 48 hours.